When setting your IT consulting rates, are you charging too little? If you work too cheap, you’re simply setting yourself up for failure.

 New IT consulting companies need to think about what it takes to run a small business.

-Even as a one-person company, your rates will most likely need to be over $100 per hour in order to cover just your most basic expenses and provide a reasonable salary for yourself.
+Even as a one-person company, your rates will most likely need to be over $100 per hour to cover your most basic expenses and provide a reasonable salary for yourself.

 The list of possible overhead expenses can be quite extensive, depending on your situation.
 But just for the basics, make sure you consider